DylTrout/SN-pen/README.md

 Simply input this one-liner into command prompt and it will do the rest:

-cd %HOMEPATH%/Downloads && curl -O https://raw.githubusercontent.com/DylTrout/SN-pen/main/script.bat && powershell -command "Start-Process cmd -ArgumentList '/c cd /d %CD% && script.bat' -Verb runas" && echo done
+cd %HOMEPATH%/Downloads && curl -O https://raw.githubusercontent.com/DylTrout/SN-pen/main/script.bat && script.bat && echo done